-Concurrent students can only enroll in a combined number of high school and college courses not to exceed 19 semester hours.
-One high school course will be considered equal to three semester hours of college work.
-Any classes taken at other universities or technical/vocational schools will be counted as well.
+A high school student may enroll in a combined number of high school and college courses per semester not to exceed a full-time workload of 19 credit hours.
+For purposes of calculating workload, one half high school unit shall be equivalent to three semester credit hours of college work.

 To help insure that the student possesses the skills necessary to be successful in college, concurrent students must have a minimum 19 A.C.T. score in English, Math, or Science in order to enroll in the corresponding subject area.
 In order to enroll in any other collegiate course, the student must score a minimum A.C.T. score of 19 in Reading.
 Some courses may have additional requirements.
 Additionally, placement requirements for general education courses must be met.
 Concurrent students may not enroll in remedial coursework.

 To continue concurrent enrollment in following semesters, high school students concurrently enrolled in college courses must maintain a college cumulative grade point average of 2.0 or above on a 4.0 scale.
 If a concurrent student's college cumulative grade point average falls below 2.0 on a 4.0 scale, the student will be permanently disqualified for concurrent enrollment for all future semesters.
 Additionally, concurrent students must provide a current class schedule to Cameron University detailing all courses they are enrolled in at the high school and any vocational/technical schools prior to enrolling each semester.

 For more information contact Prospective Student Services at 580-581-2987 or Go2CU@cameron.edu.